Baptouuuu/Sy/docs/Logger.md

 logger.setHandler(handler, logger.LOG);
 ```

 Like said before a handler handles only one log level, the one specified in the handler constructor.
-The `CoreLogger` provides the levels under the constants: `DEBUG`, `LOG`, `INFO` and `ERROR`.
+The `Sy.Lib.Logger.Interface` provides the levels under the constants: `DEBUG`, `LOG`, `INFO` and `ERROR`.

 When setting the handler into the logger, you specify once again the level so the logger knows the handler is specific to the specified level.